Mosaic-Chain/mosaic-chain/docs/release/checklist.md

 # Release Checklist

-- Using the latest version of branch `develop`.
+- Using the latest version of branch `main`.
 - Appropriate fields of `RuntimeVersion` instance are bumped for the parachain runtime.
 - Necessary migrations are properly added to the parachain runtime.
 - New testnet chainspec is generated.